HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   </figcaption>
 </figure>

 And, lastly, the once-deprecated, now partially un-deprecated system colors like `Canvas` and `ThreeDDarkShadow`: These were a terrible idea, introduced to emulate the typical user interface of things like Java or Windows 95, and already unable to keep up with Windows 98, they soon fell by the wayside.
 Some sites use these system colors to try and fingerprint you, a loophole that [we are trying to close as we speak](https://github.com/w3c/csswg-drafts/issues/5710).
-There are *few good reasons* to use them, and most websites (99.99%) don’t, so we are all good.
+There are *few good reasons* to use them, and most websites (99.99%) don't, so we are all good.

 The rather useful value `currentColor`, surprisingly, trailed at 0.14% of all sRGB colors (1.62% of all named colors).